introfog/GitWave/README.md

 To enjoy GitWave you don't need any JDK, because it already includes JDK.
 1. Download `GitWave_yourOS.zip` from the [latest release](https://github.com/introfog/GitWave/releases).
 2. Unpack archive to your local machine and launch `GitWave.exe` (for Windows) or `GitWave.sh` (on macOS and Linux).
+   - Before running `GitWave.sh` on MacOs and Linux, make the script executable by running `chmod +x ./GitWave.sh`.
+   - MacOs complains that Apple couldn't verify that `java` is free of malware, go to `Privacy & Security` and allow running `java`.
-3. Begin executing bash commands across multiple repositories effortlessly.
+4. Begin executing bash commands across multiple repositories effortlessly.
-4. You can check my personal [GitWave config](https://gist.github.com/introfog/10a0a3f6c0b069c4132f8ac18b73dff5) with bash commands which i use on regular basis.
+5. You can check my personal [GitWave config](https://gist.github.com/introfog/10a0a3f6c0b069c4132f8ac18b73dff5) with bash commands which i use on regular basis.

 <img src=samples/Sample_Saved_Commands.gif>

 ## :hammer: Build Locally
 ### Software Requirements
-- JDK 11 or higher.
+- JDK 17 or higher.
 - Maven.
 ### Build Options
 - To run the application execute `mvn javafx:run`.